Life’s Poetry

 You can also pay in 6 monthly instalments at no extra cost.
 If you need a longer payment plan get in touch.

-I aim to remove barriers to participation and therefore offer lower fee places and longer payment plans for those who need it.
+I aim to remove barriers to participation, particularly for those in marginalised identities and communities, and therefore offer lower fee places and longer payment plans for those who need it.
 If you know you want to do this programme and need support, please get in touch.

 Email me at nicola@nicoladuffell.com.
 Everyone is welcome.